 - The graduate student must indicate efforts to enhance student learning objectives via novel pedagogical research practices, or teaching/learning scholarship.

-A committee of the Graduate Council will review applications that are received by the deadline.
+A committee of the graduate faculty members will review applications that are received by the deadline.
 This committee will review, score, and make final recommendations to the Graduate School.

-Applications must be submitted electronically as a single pdf file by e-mail to email@example.com by the deadline of Friday, March 5, 2021 at 11:59 p.m. (central time).
+Applications must be submitted electronically as a single pdf file by e-mail to email@example.com.
+The 2022 deadline is Friday, December 3, 2021 at 11:59 p.m. (central time).